jeroenv/cheqroom-plugin-inappbrowser/README.md

     All platforms support:

     - __location__: Set to `yes` or `no` to turn the `InAppBrowser`'s location bar on or off.
+    - __x__: Sets the X position for the InappBrowser.
+The default value is 0.
+    - __y__: Sets the Y position for the InappBrowser.
+The default value is 0.
+    - __width__: Sets the width of the InappBrowser Webview.
+The default value is fill-width of the screen.
+    - __height__: Sets the height of the InappBrowser Webview.
+The default value is fill-height of the screen.

     Android supports these additional options: